• Skip to primary navigation

 Windy Season: Paddling in March or April

 While it can get windy anytime of year, spring time produces days with strong up canyon breezes causing the outfitter to cancel trips.
-Typically the weather service will know about the pending winds 4 or 5 days in advance and you will be contacted by they outfitter if they believe it is necessary to cancel your trip.
+Typically the weather service will know about the pending winds 4 or 5 days in advance and you will be contacted by the outfitter if they believe it is necessary to cancel your trip.

 If the wind causes your trip to cancel, you will be given the opportunity to reschedule or you have the option of a full refund.